Multi2Sim/multi2sim/trunk/doc/coding-guidelines/coding-guidelines.md

 ###
 Integer types `long` and `unsigned long` should be avoided, since they represent integers of different sizes in 32- and 64-bit platforms.
 They should only be used when an integer type is intentionally dependent on the machine word size.

+###
+Every variable that is declared is given an initial value before it is used.
+If possible, always use assignment instead of initialization.